-- (1) The following categories of violence indicate material that will invariably be unsuitable for television programmes: - (a) sustained, relished or excessively detailed acts of violence; - (b) unduly bloody or horrific depictions; - (c) strong violence that has high impact or which is gratuitous or exploitative ("gratuitous" in this context means material which does not play an integral role in developing the plot, character or theme of the material as a whole); - (2) Exceptions to the provisions of Clause 4.8(1) of this Code may be justifiable during the watershed in the context of programmes with a legitimate humorous, dramatic, satirical, cultural, religious, historical, medical or educational purpose provided that the representation is limited and non-explicit. - (3) Care should be taken at all times when scheduling programmes containing material listed in Clause 4.8(2) of this Code, bearing in mind the likely audience for the channel at that time.
+- (1) The following categories of violence indicate material that will invariably be unsuitable for television programmes: - (a) sustained, relished or excessively detailed acts of violence; - (b) unduly bloody or horrific depictions; - strong violence that has high impact or which is gratuitous or exploitative ("gratuitous" in this context means material which does not play an integral role in developing the plot, character or theme of the material as a whole); - (2) Exceptions to the provisions of Clause 4.8(1) of this Code may be justifiable during the watershed in the context of programmes with a legitimate humorous, dramatic, satirical, cultural, religious, historical, medical or educational purpose provided that the representation is limited and non-explicit. - (3) Care should be taken at all times when scheduling programmes containing material listed in Clause 4.8(2) of this Code, bearing in mind the likely audience for the channel at that time.
 Particular care should be taken when scheduling such programmes in close proximity to the beginning or end of the watershed.
-Licensees are reminded to ensure that any such programmes broadcast meet the same standards of scheduling and content that applies to all programming broadcast under this Code, and that, where applicable, such programmes carry such classifications and/or advisories as are required by this Code.
+Licensees are reminded to ensure that any such programmes broadcast meet the same standards of scheduling and content that applies to all programmes carry such classifications and/or advisories as are required by this Code.